gragra33/Blazing.Extensions.DependencyInjection/README.md

 ### Configuration

 Configure the library in your application startup.
 The `ConfigureServices` method will add the required services and enable dependency injection for any .NET object.
+The setup process is identical across all application types, providing a consistent experience whether you're building desktop or console applications.

 > **🔑 Key Pattern**: For advanced scenarios, use `GetServiceCollection` + `BuildServiceProvider` to separate configuration from building, giving you full control over the service provider creation.

 #### WPF Applications

+WPF applications benefit from dependency injection through the Application.Current instance, providing global access to services throughout the application lifecycle.
+The integration seamlessly works with MVVM patterns and supports both manual service registration and attribute-based auto-discovery.

 ```csharp
 using Blazing.Extensions.DependencyInjection;